jurteam/jur-node/README.md

 # 💡 Testnet Ecosystem (Multi-Node)

-The multi-node testnet environment provides a playground for developers to experiment with Jur chain features in a real scenario.
+The multi-node testnet environment provides a playground for developers to experiment with Jur Chain features in a real scenario.

 In order to set up the testnet, it is important to understand some key concepts.
 The following table summarizes the most common concepts and their descriptions: